fwinkelbauer/chunkyard/README.md

 can be used to build, test and publish Chunkyard.
 You can type commands such as `./csake help` or `./csake build --help` to learn more.

+**Note:** When running `Chunkyard.Build` from within Visual Studio, make sure that you set the working directory to the root directory of this repository.

 ## Publish

 - Commit all your work